How I Met Your Father

-How I Met Your Father is an American sitcom created by Isaac Aptaker and Elizabeth Berger that premiered on Hulu on January 18, 2022.
-It is a spin-off of How I Met Your Mother.
+How I Met Your Father (abbreviated as HIMYF) is an American sitcom created by Isaac Aptaker and Elizabeth Berger.
+It was released on Hulu from January 18, 2022, until July 11, 2023.
+It is a spin-off of the television series How I Met Your Mother (2005–14).
 The series, which stars Hilary Duff, Christopher Lowell, Francia Raisa, Suraj Sharma, Tom Ainsley, Tien Tran, and Kim Cattrall, follows the main character, Sophie (Duff), and her group of friends in Manhattan.
-As a framing device, Sophie (Cattrall), in the year 2050, recounts to her unseen son the events that followed meeting his father in January 2022, and how they ultimately had him.
-In February 2022, the series was renewed for a second season, which premiered on January 24, 2023.
+As a frame story, Sophie (Cattrall), in the year 2050, recounts to her unseen son the events that followed meeting his father in January 2022, and how they ultimately had him.

+The television show won four Creative Arts Emmy Awards.
+Receiving mixed reviews from critics, How I Met Your Father was ultimately canceled after two seasons in September 2023.